Testing Nambu-Goto approximation of cosmic string by lattice field simulations

 {\it \bfseries Calculation of particle emission spectrum} The energy density radiated by the string network is given by \cite{2212.13573}:

 where the excitation of the radial component of the scalar field is neglected.
 We assume, for simplicity, the equality of gradient and kinetic energies for the scalar field, as well as the equality of electric and magnetic energies for the gauge field.
 Additionally, the Gauss constraint $\partial_iE_i=ea^2\textnormal{Im}(\Phi^{\dagger}\Phi^{\prime})$ is utilized, and an additional factor $\frac{|\Phi|^2}{v^2}$ is introduced to exclude the influence of the string.

-In Eq.\eqref{eq:energy_field_1}, the first term represents longitudinal polarization, whereas the second includes both longitudinal and transverse polarizations.
-Thus, we decompose the vector field $|\Phi|E_i$ to determine the particle spectrum for each polarization:
+Then we decompose the vector field $|\Phi|E_i$ to determine the particle spectrum for each polarization:

 where $E_A(k)=\sqrt{(k/a)^2+m_A^2}$.